Utah Railway Miscellaneous Notes

 Reliability problems with the Caterpillar-powered version resulted in all six MK5000C locomotives being rebuilt in 2003, to MK50-3 units by MPI/Boise Rail in Boise, Idaho.
 The locomotives returned to service in June through October 2003.
 The rebuild effort included using components from retired former UP (MP) SD50s, including the diesel engine, main generator, and long hood.
 The original remanufacture agreement was dated March 1, 2003 (see STB recordation 23517-H).

-Utah Railway had been purchased by Gennessee & Wyoming in August 2002, and the first rebuilt MK50-3 (Utah 5005) entered service in July 2003 as the first Utah Ry. locomotive to receive the G&W paint scheme of orange body with black horizontal stripes.
+Utah Railway was purchased by Gennessee & Wyoming in August 2002, and the first rebuilt MK50-3 (Utah 5005) entered service in July 2003 as the first Utah Railway locomotive to receive the G&W paint scheme of orange body with black horizontal stripes.

 In a case of prototype railroading following model railroading, in October 1991 Utah Railway began painting its diesel locomotives to match an HO scale model painted by Gordon Cardall in February 1988.
 Mr. Cardall had painted the locomotive as an example of what he thought Utah Railway should paint its former SP SD45s locomotives.